Superconvergence phenomenon in Wiener chaoses: Introduction

 \end{theorem}

-The sequential version of the above result is the announced regularization phenomenon along normal convergence on Wiener chaoses.
+Closely related to \cref{th:main-density}, is the following sequential theorem, that gives the announced regularization phenomenon along normal convergence on Wiener chaoses.
 Write $\varphi$ for the standard Gaussian density. \begin{theorem} Let $(F_{n})$ be a sequence of random variables in a Wiener chaos of fixed degree, with respective density $(f_{n})$.
 Then,

 \end{theorem} In the above theorem, the quantity $f_{n}^{(q)}$ is only defined for $n$ large enough.